icon BELTOWER

 wiring diagram

-The receiving circuit could be the timer section of the Old Design.
+The receiving circuit could be the timer section of the Old Design - see below.

 Internals